 You may also consider styling out your thinner locks.
 By opting for a shorter style with fewer layers, you can give the illusion of thicker hair.
 Meanwhile, styles with lots of fine, wispy layers tend to accentuate the problem.

 Those troublesome grays are one of the most noticeable and well-known signs of aging hair.
 Usually appearing in a person’s late 30s to 40s, gray hairs are caused by a lack of pigment production in older hair follicles.

-While gray hair cannot be ‘cured,’ it can be easily covered up with a high-quality hair dye.
+Solution: While gray hair cannot be ‘cured,’ you can easily cover it up with a high-quality hair dye.
 For a less dramatic change, consider blending your grays into your normal color with highlights.
 It’s becoming more and more trendy to embrace gray, and you can purchase a number of tone-enhancing products to let your natural silver shine through!

 Loss of Elasticity

 As you age, your hair loses some of its natural elasticity.
 This can cause it to become brittle and coarse.
 Many years of styling and chemical exposure also change its texture.
 Dyes, bleaches, and heated styling appliances can take their toll, leaving you with tresses that are dry, brittle, and that easily break.

 Solution: Remedy this common sign of aging locks by using fewer chemicals and opting for products and treatments that are rich in protein.
 You may also consider using vitamins to restore some of your hair’s strength.
 Do note that the effects of taking vitamins can take up to six months to show, so you’ll need to be patient with this approach!
 A healthy diet with plenty of protein will also help you maintain healthy, bouncy tresses.